ampl/mp/doc/tables/sqlserver.rst

 ``DRIVER={SQL Server}`` attribute in the connection string.

-You can use a different version of the ODBC driver for SQL Server on Windows as well.  driver name is chosen automatically during installation on Windows, so if you are using this OS, you will have to find the driver name and specify it instead of ``SQL Server`` in the connection string.
+You can use a different version of the ODBC driver for SQL Server on Windows as well.
+The driver name is chosen automatically during installation on Windows, so if you are using this OS, you will have to find the driver name and specify it instead of ``SQL Server`` in the connection string.
 To discover the driver name on Windows, run the ODBC Data Source